How to Prepare for your Private Staff Interview

 The team at Irving Scott will always do their utmost to get you to an interview for a suitable position as a member of private staff, the rest is up to you.

 However, we have put together some things to remember before and on the day.
 If we have suggested you for the role then you obviously have the skills and qualities that our client requires.
 This is the opportunity to show the Principals or the families Personal Assistant why you should be chosen.

 1. Practice your answers

 Although there is no set format that every job interview will follow, there are some questions that you can almost guarantee will crop up.
-Never use a negative always about your experience and please never gossip about former employers, they will assume you will do the same about them!
+Never use a negative example about your experience and please never gossip about former employers, they will assume you will do the same about them!
 Emphasize personal strengths.
 Weaknesses can be suggested in a positive way.
-Never talk about what you can’t do, talk about what you can do.
-As well as being able to prove why you would be the best person for the job.
+Never talk about what you can’t do, talk about what you can do, as well as being able to prove why you would be the best person for the job.

 2. Look the part of Private Staff